Financial Universe

 What countries are most advanced and have the greatest potential for Embedded Finance?

-Amazon is one of them: the company is increasingly stepping into that industry and showing huge potential.
-In their core business, which now also has an entertainment division, they already offer solutions for different pains.
-That’s why, when you realize, you’re already deep into the Amazon ecosystem.
+Amazon is one of them: the company is increasingly establishing itself in this market and has great potential.
+In its core business, which now also has an entertainment division, already offers solutions for different pains.
+So, before you know it, you're already totalmente immersed within the ecosystem created by Amazon.

 However, I also believe that the Embedded Finance movement will help include players from very specialized niches.
 Here in Brazil, we already have solutions focused on waste pickers, for instance.
 Now we’ll start seeing more and more solutions appealing to specific niches such as self-employed professionals, truck drivers, etc. So different people will benefit from that phenomenon.